Wednesday Morning

 humid conditions.
 If you do not like crowds, do not sign up for this tour.

-- The Museum of Jewish Heritage requires final counts and non-refundable payment by Monday, July
+- The Museum of Jewish Heritage requires final counts and non-refundable payment for the group rate by Monday,

 Click HERE for more info.